 The TransPark has taken on a new dimension now that the project has a global anchor tenant, Spirit AeroSystems.
 There was increased marketing participation in aviation/aerospace trade shows, friends of NC events, electronic media usage, visits to site consultants, as well as strengthening partnerships.
-The GTP will continue to evaluate marketing efforts.
+To increase its visibility and ramp up marketing/economic development efforts, the GTP hired a former North Carolina Secretary of Commerce in June as President.

 The agency completed several development steps during the fiscal year, realizing infrastructure development is essential to this economic development project.
-The rail spur project to the TransPark is scheduled to be complete in November 2011.
-With the completion of the rail spur, the GTP will truly be multimodal with transportation access via road, rail, air and sea.
+The rail spur project to the TransPark is now scheduled to be completed in January 2012.
+With the completion of the rail spur, the TransPark will truly be multimodal with transportation access via road, rail, air and sea.
+Additionally, with the Governor's Executive Order 85 putting the Authority directly under the Department of Transportation (DOT), as well as the Logistics Task Force and Maritime Study in progress, it is anticipated the TransPark's underutilized transportation assets are poised to be a major factor for the State going forward.

 Since the TransPark is now 97% leased, it is time to have more product available to prospective tenants.
-The GTP attracted a logistics company last spring by having product available.
-Schenker Logistics, Inc. a member of the global DB Schenker Group, is GTP's newest tenant.
-The GTP plans to start construction in early 2011 on a 100,000 square foot facility adjacent to its rail spur.
+The Authority has started construction on a 100,000 square foot facility adjacent to its rail spur; tentative completion date is December 2011.